gumaerc-testorg/11.439-spring-2005/content/pages/readings.md

 {{< tdopen >}}

 Seidman, Karl F. "Revitalizing Commerce for American Cities," and "Economic Restructuring."
 Chapter 5 and 6 in _A Practitioner's Guide to Implementing Urban Main Streets_.
-Vol. 1. pp. 23-38 and 56-70. ([PDF - 1.8 MB](https://www.innovations.harvard.edu/sites/default/files/49663.pdf))
+Vol. 1. pp. 23-38 and 56-70. ({{% resource_link "b752ab9a-b90a-478e-9599-2f0d65e6a6f9" "PDF - 1.8 MB" %}})

-Toups, Catherine, and James H. Carr. ["Reimaging Distressed Communities: A Strategy to Reverse Decline and Attract Investors."
-(PDF)](http://www.innovations.harvard.edu/sites/default/files/Reimaging-Distressed-Communities.pdf) _Building Blocks_ 1, no. 1 (Spring 2000).
+Toups, Catherine, and James H. Carr. {{% resource_link "ed0547bd-3c4a-4560-bb3b-2a078ff7bdd4" "\"Reimaging Distressed Communities: A Strategy to Reverse Decline and Attract Investors.\" (PDF)" %}} _Building Blocks_ 1, no. 1 (Spring 2000).

 Hoffman, Lily M. "The Marketing of Diversity in the Inner City: Tourism and Regulation in Harlem." _International Journal of Urban and Regional Research_ 27, no. 2 (June 2003): 286-299.